evolverine/intimacy-toolbox/_pages/pledge.md

 *   **not pressuring** myself and others into changing.

-*   **connecting and offering to help with what I can** to compensate for the isolation and disregard that some in my network are likely to experience. <span class="spoiler">From calls to (perhaps physically-distant) walks, to help with shopping, to lending or gifting resources, to setting up book clubs, and so on. </span>In particular,
+*   **connecting and offering to help with what I can** to compensate for the isolation and disregard that some in my network are likely to experience. <span class="spoiler">From calls to (perhaps physically-distant) walks, to help with shopping, to lending or gifting resources (for example, paying for a medical test to someone who needs it but cannot afford it), to setting up virtual book clubs, and so on. </span>In particular,

 *   **actively discovering mutually satisfying activities**, especially with those at higher risk, or those with more limits and limitations to their freedom.

-*   **being open and honest about my own physical state** when and where that's relevant.
+*   **being open and honest about my own physical state** and recent social behaviours, when and where that's relevant.
 In particular,

 *   **getting tested, when possible and relevant**, (if I run a high risk, say, due to my work, or when relevant symptoms appear), and